Fact Sheet FS1287

 Visual Inventory

-Linda Hodgdon, a speech and language pathologist who writes extensively about visual strategies to improve communication, explains that there are visual cues all around us that we need to pay attention to in order to function appropriately.
+Linda Hodgdon, a speech and language pathologist who writes extensively about visual strategies to improve communication, explains that there are visual cues all around that provide instructions to observers to function appropriately.
 An example of a visual cue is recognizing the enter and exit signs to a parking lot or building.
-Responding appropriately to the visual cues around us allows us to successfully navigate the environment.
-Participants with developmental disabilities may need to be taught to identify these visual cues and interpret what they mean.
+Responding appropriately to the visual cues in an environment allows people to successfully navigate the environment.
+Participants with developmental disabilities may need instruction to identify these visual cues and interpret the meanings.

 A visual inventory is a scan of the educational setting to see what visual cues exist and determine what, if any, additional ones are needed.
-Prior to a program or event, it is important to observe your setting and identify and prepare visual supports that provide the cues your participants will need to engage in the program.
-Check to see if there are signs, labels, arrows, pictures, etc. An inventory can help you to prepare your program participants to function independently, appropriately, and successfully.
+Prior to a program or event, it is important to observe the setting and identify and prepare visual supports that provide the cues participants need to engage in the program.
+Check to see if there are signs, labels, arrows, pictures, etc. An inventory can help educators prepare a program so participants can function independently, appropriately, and successfully.

 Summary